Asian houbara: Distribution and habitat

-MacQueen's bustard occurs from the east of the Sinai Peninsula to the Caspian Sea and extending east to the Gobi Desert in Mongolia.
+The Asian houbara occurs from the east of the Sinai Peninsula to the Caspian Sea and extending east to the Gobi Desert in Mongolia.
 Birds from the northern populations winter further south in Pakistan (mainly in western Balochistan) and in the dry arid zone of western India.
 Vagrants have historically been found as far west and north as Britain and as far south as northern Kerala (Kanhangad).
 A bird was shot in 1847 at Lincolnshire, Yorkshire in 1898, and another in Aberdeenshire in 1898 all in the month of October.
 Possibly the last of these vagrants visited Suffolk in November–December 1962.
 This species breeds in deserts and other very arid sandy areas.
 A study of their habitat in Saudi Arabia found the species to be very dependent on good vegetation cover and tended to be found in areas with dense growth of scrub vegetation, particularly Capparis spinosa.
 A study in the steppes of Iran found that nest sites were chosen mainly in locations with high densities of insect prey which in turn were related to vegetation characteristics.